rynmurdock/rynmurdock.github.io/writing/generative_recommenders.md

 Conditioning on **a sequence of representations of preferred media** seems like a promising direction.

-# Follow up work (Revision 6/6/2025)
+# Follow up work

+### (Revision 6/6/2025)

 See my **Preference Prior** repo:

 https://github.com/rynmurdock/preference-prior

 for an example of a model conditioning on a sequence of preferred media embeddings in order to produce a left-out embedding of preferred media.
+This method explicitly models the mapping between user preference to generated media based on user interaction histories as opposed to old-fashioned matrix factorization, hoping to learn more complex relationships.

 # Acknowledgements